 We are a biopharmaceutical company that is developing GP2, an immunotherapy designed to prevent the recurrence of breast cancer following surgery.
 GP2 is a 9 amino acid transmembrane peptide of the HER2/neu protein, a cell surface receptor protein that is expressed in a variety of common cancers, including expression in 75% of breast cancers at low (1+), intermediate (2+), and high (3+ or over-expressor) levels.
-In a Phase IIb clinical trial completed in 2018, no recurrences were observed in the HER2/neu 3+ adjuvant setting after median 5 years of follow-up, if the patient received the 6 primary intradermal injections over the first 6 months.
-We are planning to commence a Phase III clinical trial in late 2020 or early 2021.
+In a completed Phase IIb clinical trial led by MD Anderson Cancer Center, no recurrences were observed in the HER2/neu 3+ adjuvant setting after median 5 years of follow-up, if the patient received the 6 primary intradermal injections over the first 6 months.
+We are planning to commence a Phase III clinical trial in 2021.

 To date, we have not generated any revenue and we have incurred net losses.
-Our net losses were approximately \$3.4 million and \$1.7 million for the years ended December31, 2019 and 2018, respectively, and approximately \$0.5 million and \$2.8 million for the six months ended June 30, 2020 and 2019, respectively.
+Our net losses were approximately \$3.4 million and \$1.7 million for the years ended December 31, 2019 and 2018, respectively, approximately \$0.3 million and \$0.3 million for the three months ended September 30, 2020 and 2019, respectively, and approximately \$0.7 million and \$3.1 million for the nine months ended September 30, 2020 and 2019, respectively.